nickma101/NewsWebsite/README.md

-# NewsWebsite - WORK IN PROGRESS

-A flexible Application that allows designing different kinds of experimental news websites for academic research.
-Feel free to use and adapt it to your needs.
+# Experimental News Website

+Used for the study "It Ain't Easy: Using Normatively Motivated News Diversification to Facilitate Policy Support, Tolerance, and Political Participation"

 The app runs on a Python backend and can fetch articles either from a local database or from an external API.
 The frontend is built on React and features several options for customisation.
 The default setting of the app includes a homepage where articles are shown as a list and a reading page where users can read individual articles.
-In addition, the app also features several alternative ways of displaying content (overall homepage and individual articles).
-See below for images.

-### Default Frontend

-### Alternative homepage

-### Alternative article cards

-## Installation
+## How to set it up

 1. Clone the repository